Prof Nicki Hitchcott

 Research areas

 I am a specialist in postcolonial literatures in French and English, particularly fiction from sub-Saharan Africa.
-Funded by the AHRC, the British Academy and the Leverhulme Trust, my research has focused on West African women's writing, migrant fiction, and fictional responses to the 1994 Genocide against the Tutsi in Rwanda.
-I am currently working on two new projects: the Rwandan colonial Metis (with Dr Alice Urusaro Karekezi, University of Rwanda) and ecotexts in the postcolonial francosphere (with Dr Kenneth Nsah, Université de Lille).
+Funded by the AHRC, the British Academy, the Leverhulme Trust and the RSE, my research has focused on West African women's writing, migrant fiction, fictional responses to the 1994 Genocide against the Tutsi in Rwanda, Belgian colonialism, and ecotexts.
+I have published 3 single-authored monographs, Women Writers in Francophone Africa (2000), Calixthe Beyala: Performances of Migration (2006), Rwanda Genocide Stories (2015), a further 8 co-authored/co-edited volumes, and over 40 peer-reviewed articles and chapters.

 From 2015 to 2018, I led the AHRC-funded project, Rwandan Stories of Change in partnership with NGO the Aegis Trust and the Genocide Archive of Rwanda.
 In 2018, I was a finalist for the inaugural Wellcome Trust/AHRC Health Humanities Medal in the Category of Best International Research.

-I have supervised 10 doctoral degrees to successful completion on various aspects of postcolonial francophone studies, including African philosophy and women's documentary cinema, as well as African and Caribbean literature in French.
-Of my former doctoral students, 6 now have permanent academic jobs (at Lancaster, Melbourne, Newcastle, Trinity College Dublin, UCL and University College Cork) and one is a picture researcher in Paris.
-I warmly welcome enquiries from potential PhD students.
+I have supervised 11 research degrees to successful completion on various aspects of postcolonial francophone studies, including African philosophy and women's documentary cinema, as well as African and Caribbean literature in French.
+Of my former doctoral students, 6 have permanent academic jobs (at Lancaster, Melbourne, Newcastle, Trinity College Dublin, UCL and University College Cork), two of them now professors.
+I warmly welcome enquiries from potential PhD students in any area of francophone postcolonial studies.

 PhD supervision